Photo: Jan Folsom

 Over 270 million cluster bombs were dropped on Laos during the American Secret War in Laos ; up to 80 million did not detonate.

-Over 5 decades on, 1% of these munitions have been destroyed.
+Over 5 decades on, less than 10% of these munitions have been destroyed.
 More than half of all confirmed cluster munitions casualties in the world have occurred in Laos.

 Each year there are now just under 50 new casualties in Laos, down from 310 in 2008.
 Close to 60% of the accidents result in death, and 40% of the victims are children.